jabocken/SSM-Construction/README.md

 [![DOI](https://zenodo.org/badge/288908492.svg)](https://zenodo.org/badge/latestdoi/288908492)

 # Introduction
-This is the artefact belonging the PLDI'22 paper entitled *Formally Verified Lifting of C-compiled x86-64 Binaries*.
-The purpose of this artefact is to provide a permanent snapshot of the code that can be used to reproduce the results presented in that paper.
+This is the artifact belonging the PLDI'22 paper entitled *Formally Verified Lifting of C-compiled x86-64 Binaries*.
+The purpose of this artifact is to provide a permanent snapshot of the code that can be used to reproduce the results presented in that paper.
 This code belongs to a larger project, called FoxDec.
-For an up-to-date version of this code, we refer to [https://ssrg-vt.github.io/FoxDec](https://ssrg-vt.github.io/FoxDec).
+For an up-to-date version of this code, refer to [https://ssrg-vt.github.io/FoxDec](https://ssrg-vt.github.io/FoxDec).

 # Initial setup